Pompey: Campaign against the pirates

 Pompey spread his forces throughout the Mediterranean to prevent the pirates escaping a Roman fleet by moving elsewhere.
 Fifteen legates were given specific areas to patrol, while he secured the grain route to Rome.
 These measures won him control of the western Mediterranean in just 40 days, after which his fleets moved to the east, forcing the pirates back to their bases in Cilicia.
-Pompey led the decisive assault on their stronghold in Alanya, winning the Battle of Korakesion and concluding the war in only three months.
+Pompey led the decisive assault on their stronghold in Coracaesium, winning the Battle of Korakesion and concluding the war in only three months.

 Most of his opponents surrendered without fighting, thanks to Pompey's reputation for clemency.
 They were granted lands in cities devastated during the Mithridatic War, notably Soli, renamed Pompeiopolis, and Dyme in Greece, with others sent to towns in Libya and Calabria.
 These communities retained a strong attachment to both Rome and Pompey.